Divers recover 'black box' from crashed Indonesia jet | DW | 12.01.2021

 The Boeing 737-500 plane crashed minutes after taking off from Jakarta's main airport on Saturday afternoon.

+Military chief Air Chief Marshal Hadi Tjahjanto said the plane's other "black box," the cockpit voice recorder, was expected to be close by as its beacon was being emitted in the same area.

-Authorities managed to narrow down the approximate location of the black boxes, after picking up signals from the devices, which record information about the speed, altitude, and direction of the plane as well as flight crew conversations.
+Authorities managed to narrow down the approximate location of the black boxes, after picking up signals from the devices.
+The recovered black box records information about the speed, altitude, and direction of the plane.
+The one that has yet to be located contains a recording of the last conversations on the flight deck.

-But the search was hindered by the tons of plane debris and layers of sea mud underneath which the boxes may be buried in waters about 23 meters (75 feet) deep.
+But the search has been hindered by the tons of plane debris and layers of sea mud underneath which the boxes may be buried in waters about 23 meters (75 feet) deep.

 The recordings could prove crucial to understanding what caused a catastrophic loss of control after take-off.